vmware-archive/bare-metal-server-integration-with-nsxt/README.md

 This repository contains Ansible playbooks for supporting Bare Metal Server integration with NSX-T.
 Require Ansbile Playbook version equal or greater than 2.5.0 (for Windows) or 2.4.3.0 (for other platforms).

+Branch nsx-t-chef-xxx is Chef Cookbook for supporting Bare Metal Server integration with NSX-T.

 ## Documentation

 ## Releases & Major Branches